opf/openproject/doc/operation_guides/packager/installation-guide.md

 Using `configure` will take your previous decisions in the installer and simply re-apply them, which is an idempotent operation.
 It will detect the Gemfile config option being set and re-bundle the application.

-## Manually set configuration options

-The installation wizard should take care of setting the most important configuration options automatically based on your choices.
-However you might want to tweak an option not supported by the wizard, in which case you can directly set it using the `config:set` command of the `openproject` CLI.

-For instance if you wanted to change the session store you would do:

-    sudo openproject config:set SESSION_STORE=active_record_store
-    sudo service openproject restart

-In most cases though, you should always try to `reconfigure` the application first.